We all know that eating fruits and vegetables is important. But how do you get kids to eat more of these foods?

 Tips for Parents:

-Include a fruit or vegetable as part of every meal or snack.
+Add a fruit or vegetable as part of every meal or snack.
 For example, you could put fruit on cereal, add a piece of fruit or small salad to your child’s lunch, use vegetables and dip for an after-school snack, or add a vegetable or two you want to try to the family’s dinner.

 Be a role model—eat more fruits and vegetables yourself.